 - Determines whether the organization is satisfied by the alternative solutions proposed by the software development team.

 3. Technical feasibility: Technical feasibility evaluates the prevailing resources such as hardware, software and technology, which are required to accomplish user requirements in the software within the allocated time and budget.
-Software development team ascertains whether the current resources and technology can be upgraded or added in the software to accomplish specific user requirements.
+The software development team ascertains whether the current resources and technology can be upgraded or added to the software to accomplish specific user requirements.

 Technical feasibility also performs the following tasks.